 The Bottom Line

-While I hope that the specific sales closing phrases I have provided here will be of use to you, understanding why they work will do you more good in the long run.
+While these specific sales closing phrases can be of use to you, understanding why they work will do you more good in the long run.

 You should try to make a habit out of: